wasm-compiler-bugs/wasm-compiler-bugs.github.io/README.md

-# An Empirical Analysis on WebAssembly Compiler Bugs
+# An Empirical Study on Bugs in WebAssembly Compiler

-This repo contains the figures and data presented in the ISSTA 2021 submission "An Empirical Analysis of WebAssembly Compiler Bugs".
+This repo contains the figures and data presented in the ASE 2021 submission "An Empirical Study on Bugs in WebAssembly Compiler".

 ## Findings